venits/native-forms/README.md

 # [NativeForms.com](https://nativeforms.com)

 ## Build **forms, surveys and polls** for React Native apps.

 ### Why this product was created?
 We created NativeForms to save you countless hours of boring development of forms.
 Our product offers advanced solutions to all your problems and let you focus on things that are really important in your app.

-### How does it work?
-After creating account, you get access to admin panel where you manage all your forms.
-Each form has unique address, that you can use both on mobile and web.
-Each time form is completed, you receive email notification.
-All completed forms will be visible in admin panel.
-You can export collected data to file format of your choice.

 ## 1. Installation
 ```js